lynusdev/AcePlan/README.md

-MyPlan is a web based substitution plan app.
+MyPlan is a web based substitution plan app for my school.
 Work in progress...